 Hand Sanitizer Warnings and Recalls

-Avoid hand sanitizer that contains methanol.
-Methanol is toxic and should not be applied to skin.
-Because of the spread of the new coronavirus, several toxic hand sanitizers are now on the market.
-The Food and Drug Administration (FDA) has issued a warning about dozens of harmful hand sanitizers.
-Some products have been found to contain methanol but are labeled ethanol.
+Avoid hand sanitizers that contain 1-propanol and methanol (a toxic type of wood alcohol).
+Methanol and 1-propanol should not be applied to skin.
+Several toxic hand sanitizers are now on the market to meet the demand caused by the new coronavirus.
+The Food and Drug Administration (FDA) has issued a warning about several brands of harmful hand sanitizers.
+Some products have been found to contain methanol and 1-propanol but are labeled ethanol.
 Some products are under recall from the manufacturing companies.
 The FDA website has a warning list of hand sanitizers to avoid.

 Methanol can cause symptoms that can include nausea, vomiting, headache, blurred vision, seizures.
-If you use a hand sanitizer and have symptoms like these, get medical help right away.
+1-propanol can cause confusion, decreased consciousness and slowed breathing or pulse.
 Then report the reaction to the FDA.

 Other Safety Tips for Hand Sanitizer Use